Humanitarian impact of the Russo-Ukrainian war (2022–present): Agriculture and food supplies

-Ukrainian, Russian and UN negotiators met in Turkey in mid-July to consider a plan to ship grain out of Ukrainian Black Sea ports.
-UN Secretary-General António Guterres called the talks a "ray of hope to ease human suffering and alleviate hunger around the world", but said a plan was "not yet fully done".
-The Turkish Defence Minister, Hulusi Akar released a statement: "At this meeting, which we will hold next week, all the details will be reviewed once again and the work we have done will be signed," On 22 July, two Russia–Ukraine grain export deals were signed, a UN–Turkey–Russia agreement and a UN–Turkey–Ukraine agreement to allow the export of grain from Ukrainian ports.
+Ukrainian, Russian, and UN negotiators met in Turkey in mid-July to consider a plan to ship grain out of Ukrainian Black Sea ports.
+UN Secretary-General António Guterres called the talks a "ray of hope to ease human suffering and alleviate hunger around the world," but said a plan was "not yet fully done".
+The Turkish Defence Minister, Hulusi Akar, released a statement: "At this meeting, which we will hold next week, all the details will be reviewed once again and the work we have done will be signed," On 22 July, two Russia–Ukraine grain export deals were signed, a UN–Turkey–Russia agreement and a UN–Turkey–Ukraine agreement to allow the export of grain from Ukrainian ports.
 Within 24 hours, Russia attacked the Port of Odesa with cruise missiles.

 On 1 August, the first vessel with grain left Odesa under the deal between Ukraine and Russia for the export of food from Ukraine.
 According to Turkey, the ship will be headed for Lebanon and carries 26,000 tonnes of corn.

 As of 12 August 14 ships, carrying various grains and corn, have successfully left Ukrainian ports.
 With the first two under a UN-sponsored deal.

-As of 26 August, according to Ukrainian President Volodymyr Zelenskyy, some 1 million tonnes of grain has been exported by Ukraine.
+As of 26 August, according to Ukrainian President Volodymyr Zelenskyy, some 1 million tonnes of grain have been exported by Ukraine.
 Some 44 ships have gone to 15 countries.
-Another 70 ships had been applied to be loaded with grain.
+Another 70 ships had applied to be loaded with grain.
 The stated aim, according to the Ukrainian President, is 3 million tonnes a month.